 Pop Quiz: What looks like water, is certainly inexpensive, has a pungent odor but is not toxic (in fact you can drink it if you like); is biodegradable, serves as a useful disinfectant and will repel kitties from your kids’ sandbox?
 Give up?
 Read on to learn the answer in today’s first great reader tip.

 SCAT CAT!
 Keep cats out of your kids’ sandbox by pouring distilled white vinegar around the box once each month.
-Keep in mind that vinegar will kill some types of grass and other vegetation so be careful where you pour it. –Sally, email
+Keep in mind that vinegar will kill some types of grass and other vegetation so be careful where you pour it.
+Sally

-CLEAN AND DEODORIZE ICE CHEST/COOLER: Add about 1 inch of water to the bottom of the cooler, drop in 4 Alka Seltzer tablets and allow to sit for an hour.
+CLEAN AND DEODORIZE ICE CHEST/COOLER.
+Add about 1 inch of water to the bottom of the cooler, drop in four Alka Seltzer tablets and allow to sit for an hour.
 Pour out the dirty water then rinse and dry.
 All odors will be gone making the cooler clean and ready for its next use.
 Claudio